Want to meet your neighbours, plan events that bring people together, and join activities in your neighbourhood?

 The Tenant Advisory Group (TAG) provides a link between OCH tenants and the Board of Directors.
 District-Based Committee (DBC) meetings provide a forum for the exchange of information between OCH and its tenants.
 Contact your nearest OCH office to participate, or contact the DBC Chair directly.

 OCH dedicates an annual budget of $100,000 to the Community Capital Fund, which encourages tenants to take the lead on community projects that matter to them.
-For more information on how to apply for the Community Capital Fund, please contact the Tenant and Community Worker at your nearest OCH office.
+For more information on how to apply for the Community Capital Fund, please contact the Community Developer at your nearest OCH office or by calling 613-731-1182.

 The Youth Futures Program is a seven-month program that supports post-secondary participation among low-income Ottawa youth through leadership development, employment experience, and post-secondary orientation.